RawanAlkhrese/Ted-Talks-Data-Exploration-/README.md

 - **Pandas:** to read and clean the data.
 - **Matplotlib:** to visulize the data.
 ## Project Motivation:
 TED has been always amazed me of how their conferences are organized and how one conference can cover many topics from different fields.
-The main goal of this project is to apply my data science skills analyzing Ted Talks dataset from Kaggle and I will focus to find answers of these questions:
+The main goal of this project is to apply my data science skills by analyzing Ted Talks dataset from Kaggle.
+I will focus to find answers of these questions:
 - What are the top 10 most watched TED talks?
 - What is the most popular month for TED talks' events?
 - What is the average length of TED talk?